Last updated on July 5, 2020 by Dan Nanni

 /proc/sys directory, and they can dynamically enable or disable various kernel features (e.g., IPv6, IP forwarding, automatic reboot, etc).

 While you can change the kernel parameters via

 /proc interface, such change does not survive reboots.
 Alternatively, you can set or change the kernel parameters via

-If you have modified /etc/sysctl.conf, and want to activate the change in the kernel without rebooting, you need to do the following.
+/etc/sysctl.conf, that change does not get activated until you reboot your system.
+If you want to activate the change in the kernel immediately without rebooting, you need to explictly reload

 $ sudo sysctl -p /etc/sysctl.conf